Parting Shots: Reception

-The Independent's film editor, claimed Parting Shots was "the worst film I've ever seen".
+Charlotte O'Sullivan, The Independent's film editor, wrote that Parting Shots was "the worst film I've ever seen".
 O'Sullivan also took issue with the film for glorifying vigilantism: "It's Michael Winner and you know, he doesn't have any sense of irony.
 He seems to be saying it is okay to go and kill people".
-The journalist Miles Kington later claimed "Parting Shots...was directed by Michael Winner and despite the glittering cast, was possibly the worst film ever made".
-In its entry on Michael Winner, the book Contemporary British and Irish Film Directors claimed Parting Shots "makes a bold challenge for the hotly contested mantle of worst British film ever made."
+The journalist Miles Kington later wrote that despite the film's "glittering cast", it "was possibly the worst film ever made".
+In its entry on Michael Winner, the book Contemporary British and Irish Film Directors wrote that Parting Shots "makes a bold challenge for the hotly contested mantle of worst British film ever made."
 British film historian I.Q.
 Hunter, discussing the question "What is the worst British film ever made?", listed Parting Shots as one of the candidates for that title.